-108 cm, 500 μ m mesh; Lang 1999, 2001; Johnson et al. 2019).
-The number of samples taken on each 109 date at each site was as follows: East Sandia Spring, $N = 10-16$; West Sandia Spring, $N = 10-11$; 110 San Solomon Pool, $N = 18-20$; San Solomon Canal, $N = 15-25$; Hubbs Cienega, $N = 5-6$; San 111 Solomon Cienega, $N = 14-16$; Phantom Lake Spring, $N = 5-20$.
-We preserved samples in the 112 field in 95% ethanol and later sorted, counted, and identified the contents under a dissecting 113 microscope at the US Fish and Wildlife Service San Marcos Aquatic Resource Center and the 114 Aquatic Ecology Laboratory in the Freeman Aquatic Station at Texas State University.
-Samples 115 contained two invasive snail species, Melanoides tuberculata and Thiara granifera, which we 116 distinguished from T. cheatumi by shell coloration and sculpture.
-117 We obtained samples of T. cheatumi large enough for size structure analysis (>50 118 individuals) from three sites, San Solomon Pool ($N = 1,260$), San Solomon Canal ($N = 645$), and 119 Phantom Lake Spring ($N = 524$).
-We measured shell height (maximum shell height parallel to the 120 axis of coiling) with a stereoscopic microscope and attached Luminera Infinity-1 camera 121 (Teledyne Lumenera, Ottawa, Canada).
-Infinity Analyze was used to calibrate measurement 122 using a stage micrometer (Meiji Techno America, San Jose, CA, 1 mm with 0.01 mm divisions).
-123 Each shell was placed on clay in the same orientation for measurement, conforming to a 124 standardized shell photography guide (Callomon 2019).
+cheatumi, we measured water temperature immediately above the bottom at each sampling point by using a pre- and postcalibrated Manta multiprobe (Eureka Water Probes, Austin, TX, USA).
+We then collected benthic material (containing T. cheatumi) at each point with a 100-cm2 benthic basket sampler designed for quantitative sampling of spring snail populations (Lang sampler, 10 cm × 10 cm × 3 cm, 500um mesh; Lang 1999, 2001; Johnson et al. 2019).
+The number of samples taken on each date at each site was as follows: East Sandia Spring, N = 10-16; West Sandia Spring, N = 10-11; San Solomon Pool, N = 18-20; San Solomon Canal, N = 15-25; Hubbs Cienega, N = 5-6; San Solomon Cienega, N = 14-16; and Phantom Lake Spring, N = 5-20.
+We preserved samples in the field in 95% ethanol and later sorted, counted, and identified the contents under a dissecting microscope at the San Marcos Aquatic Resource Center, U.S. Fish and Wildlife Service and the Aquatic Ecology Laboratory in the Freeman Aquatic Station at Texas State University, San Marcos.
+Samples contained two invasive snail species, Melanoides tuberculata and Thiara granifera, that we distinguished from T. cheatumi by shell coloration and sculpture.

-126 Data Analysis
+We obtained samples of T. cheatumi large enough for size structure analysis (> 50 individuals) from three sites: San Solomon Pool (N=1,260), San Solomon Canal (N=645), and Phantom Lake Spring (N=524).
+We measured shell height (maximum shell height parallel to the axis of coiling) with a stereoscopic microscope and attached Infinity-1 camera (Teledyne Lumenera, Ottawa, Ontario, Canada).
+Infinity Analyze (Teledyne Lumenera, Ottawa, Ontario, Canada) was used to calibrate measurement by using a stage micrometer (Meiji Techno America, San Jose, CA, USA; 1 mm with 0.01-mm divisions).
+Each shell was placed on clay in the same orientation for measurement, conforming to a standardized shell photography guide (Callomon 2019).

-We tested for differences in median water temperature across seasons at each site using a Kruskal-Wallis test for independent samples and pair-wise comparisons (2-sided tests), due to heterogenous variance and non-normal error structure.
-Analyses were conducted in SPSS
+Data Analysis

-130 (Version 27).
-We tested for differences in the variance around median water temperature among131 sites with Levene's test (Zar 1999).
+We tested for differences in median water temperature across seasons at each site by using a Kruskal-Wallis test for independent samples and pairwise comparisons (two-sided tests), due to heterogenous variance and nonnormal error structure.
+Analyses were conducted in SPSS 27 (IBM, Armonk, New York, United States).
+We tested for differences in the variance around median water temperature among sites with Levene's test (Zar 1999).

-132 We examined if T. cheatumi density differed across sites or seasons using a generalized 133 linear model (GzLM).
-We used GzLM because our data contained many zero observations, 134 exhibited substantial non-normal error structure, and had heteroscedastic variance (Maindonald 135 and Braun 2007; O'Hara and Kotze 2010).
-We modeled density using a negative binomial 136 distribution and a log link function.
-Site (San Solomon Canal, East Sandia Spring, Hubbs 137 Cienega, Phantom Lake Spring, San Solomon Cienega, San Solomon Pool, and West Sandia 138 Spring) and season (fall, winter, summer, and spring) were categorical variables, and we applied the Huber-Sandwich estimator procedure to account for heterogeneous variance.
-We assessed 139 140 overall model significance by comparing the fitted model to an intercept-only model, and pairwise post hoc comparisons among sites and seasons was performed with a sequential Bonferroni 141 procedure.
-These analyses were performed in R version 3.6.3.
-142
+We examined whether T. cheatumi density differed across sites or seasons by using a generalized linear model (GzLM).
+We used GzLM because our data contained many zero observations, exhibited substantial nonnormal error structure, and had heteroscedastic variance (Maindonald and Braun 2007; O'Hara and Kotze 2010).
+We modeled density by using a negative binomial distribution and a log link function.
+Site (San Solomon Canal, East Sandia Spring, Hubbs Cienega, Phantom Lake Spring, San Solomon Cienega, San Solomon Pool, and West Sandia Spring) and season (fall, winter, summer, and spring) were categorical variables, and we applied the Huber-Sandwich estimator procedure to account for heterogeneous variance.
+We assessed overall model significance by comparing the fitted model to an intercept-only model, and pairwise post hoc comparisons among sites and seasons were performed with a sequential Bonferroni procedure.
+These analyses were performed in R 3.6.3.